 In his spare time Ryan plays badminton and pool – a club which he helped re-start and for which he is also the treasurer.
 He has also taken up boxing and hopes to gain his blues in the spring.
 These are all opportunities Ryan notes would never have been possible without bursary support, because his parents are unable to help him financially.

-After his degree Ryan is hoping to stay on at Churchill to complete his Master’s in mathematics.
+The bursary support that Ryan receives was also important during lockdown when he had to carry out his revision independently at home and needed access to resources; ‘the Cambridge bursary helped massively with the finances in such a difficult time’.
+After his hard work this year, Ryan was delighted to secure a place for a 4th year studying for a masters in mathematics at Churchill.
 Longer-term he hopes to follow a research-based career, either at Cambridge or elsewhere in the world as he would like to experience academia in other countries.
-In the meantime, Ryan is hugely grateful to have been given the ‘life changing experience’ of coming to Churchill, and is looking forward to continuing his journey!
+In the meantime, Ryan is hugely grateful to have been given the ‘life changing experience’ of coming to Churchill, and is looking forward to continuing his journey.